Sainte-Marie-du-Bois, Mayenne

 Sainte-Marie-du-Bois ([sɛ̃t maʁi dy bwa]) is a commune in the Mayenne department in north-western France.
 The town is near the regional park Normandie-Maine, approximately 11 km.

-The municipality covers 11.3 km² and had 217 inhabitants in 2017.
-With a density of 18.6 inhabitants per square kilometre, Sainte-Marie-du-Bois has increased by 0.5% of its population by 1999.
+The municipality covers 11.3 km2 and had 228 inhabitants in 2021, population density 20 inhabitants per square kilometre.
+Its population has increased by 8.5% since 1999.